Economy of Bihar: Mauryan

-The Magadha economy, under Mauryan royal government, depended mainly on agriculture and the state owned large farm lands for cultivation.
-The other income of the state came from the taxes levied on agriculture, land, trade, and industrial products such as handicrafts.
-Mauryan agriculture had two type of landholdings, one were the Rashtra type of holdings which were the direct descendants of the holdings of the former tribal oligarchies who had been subjugated in pre-Mauryan times.
+The Magadha economy, under the Mauryan Royal Government, depended mainly on agriculture and the state owned large farm lands for cultivation.
+The other income of the state came from the taxes levied on agriculture, land, trade, and products such as handicrafts.
+Mauryan agriculture had two types of landholdings.
+One of these types was the Rashtra type, which was the direct descendant of the holdings of the former tribal oligarchies who had been subjugated in pre-Mauryan times.
 The Rashtra landholdings were independent of the state machinery in their internal functioning and administration.
 Their only obligation was the regular payment of the Rashtra taxes to the state.
-The second major type of landholdings were the Sita landholdings.
-These were formed by clearing forest lands with the help of the tribesmen whose tribal way of life had been systematically and annihilated by the Mauryan statecraft.
-Rice, Wheat, Coarse grains, Sesame, Pepper, Saffron, Pulses, Linseed, mustard, vegetables and fruits of various kinds and sugarcane were grown.
-The state owned huge farms and these were cultivated by slaves and farm labourers.
-Water Reservoir and dam were built during this period and they were measured and distributed.
-The chief industries were mining, metallurgy, jewellery, pot making, textile.
-The trade was regulated by the state.
+The second major type of landholdings was the Sita landholdings.
+These were formed by clearing forests with the help of the tribesmen whose tribal way of life had been systematically annihilated by the Mauryan statecraft.
+Rice, Wheat, Coarse grains, Sesame, Pepper, Saffron, Pulses, Linseed, mustard, vegetables and fruits of various kinds and sugarcane were grown on the cleared land.
+The state owned huge farms and these were cultivated by slaves and farm laborers.
+Water reservoirs and dams were built during this period and they were measured and distributed.
+The chief industries were mining, metallurgy, jewellery, pot making, and textile work.
+Trade was often regulated by the state.
 Artisans and the craftsmen were specially protected by the state and any offences against them were severely punished.
 Guilds were powerful institutions during this period and they provided economic, political and judicial powers to craftsmen.
-The chief of the guild was called Jesthaka.
+The chief of the guild was called the Jesthaka.
 A few guilds issued their own coins.
 These guilds also made donations to learned Brahmans and to the destitute.
-The Mauryan empire supplied western countries with Indigo and other medicinal substances, cotton, silk.
+The Mauryan empire supplied western countries with indigo and other medicinal substances, like cotton and silk.
 Trade was carried out in both land and sea.
-Godowns, Warehouses were built and special provisions were made to protect the trade routes.
+Godowns (eastern word for warehouses) were built and special provisions were made to protect the trade routes.
 The state controlled the weights and measures.

 Sher Shah Reforms

 In the 1540s Sher Shah, the ruler of Bihar and northern India, introduced measures that included laws to ensure that peasants were not cheated and that all were treated equally irrespective of religion and class.
-Sher Shah built the Grand Trunk Road stretching from Bengal to Peshawar, which is in use even today.
-He introduced a coin named rupia, to which the modern Indian Rupee system can be traced and also introduced the levy of custom duties.
-The empire stretched from Bengal in the east to Indus in the west.
-Sher Shah divided his empire into 47 sarkars which were further subdivided into parganas for ease of administration.
-The reforms were an indication of the economic sophistication of the Bihar region during Muslim government.
+The empire stretched from Bengal in the east to the Indus in the west.
+Sher Shah divided his empire into 47 sarkars (provinces or districts) which were further subdivided into parganas for ease of administration.
+The reforms were an indication of the economic sophistication of the Bihar region during Muslim government rule.